koliajaykr/course-r4bee/content/authors/admin/_index.md

 Hi there :)

-My name is [Ajay](https://ajaykoli.netlify.app/).
-I teach this course.

-I'm a PhD survivor with MBA in tourism studies.
+I teach data science using R statistical language to underprivileged students in India without any tuition fee.
+Thank you for visiting my website.
+I'm a PhD survivor & an MBA Gold Medallist in tourism studies.
 I love to teach data science using R statistical language.

-If you are taking your first step towards data science and feeling really scared then this course is for you.
+If you are taking your first step toward data science and feeling scared then this course is for you.
 No recorded videos.
-There will be live interactive sessions using Google Meet.
+There will be live interactive sessions at the [Nalanda Academy](https://nalanda-academy.org/) - Wardha.

-To join this course kindly fill this [Google Form](https://forms.gle/CN4guCNgnzLGACgW9).
+To join this course kindly fill out this [Google Form](https://forms.gle/CN4guCNgnzLGACgW9).
 Please contact me if you have any queries.
 I'll be happy to reply to your emails and Twitter DMs.

 ----